 3️⃣ - Scheduling Your FAA Airman Medical Examination

 NOTAM: The FAA now requires online completion of form 8500 via MedXpress.
 Dr. Brauer will not be able to complete your exam if you fail to complete these steps prior to your appointment!
-Also, at this time we only offer 2nd and 3rd class examinations.

 1. Please use the online scheduling calendar (above) to schedule your appointment.

 2. Click here to go to the MedXpress website and complete and submit Form 8500 on their website, and bring your confirmation number to your appointment.